-We will be reviewing the maximum enrollment numbers for each course in our curriculum to determine if those maximums continue to be appropriate.
-If not, we will be placing a request with the Vice President for appropriate adjustments.
+We will be reviewing the maximum enrollment numbers for each course in our curriculum to determine if the maximums continue to be appropriate, if they were set abnormally high, or if there is an error in the system.
+We will be placing a request with the Vice President for appropriate adjustments to glean accurate data.